twitch4j/twitch4j.github.io/content/docs/contribution/ide.md

 ### IntelliJ - Plugin Installation

+In `2020.3+` Lombok plugin has been embeded to IDE.
+There is no need to installing proper version.
+But in older version is required if you wanna contribute to our repository.

 - Using IDE built-in plugin system on Windows:
   ```txt
   File > Settings > Plugins > Browse repositories... > Search for "lombok" > Install Plugin